 Across western Canada, members of the Co-operative Retailing System are making shopping safer.
 Most stores have placed protective glass at cash registers, put up signs that encourage physical distancing, and have designated shopping hours for seniors.
 Stores also sanitize shopping cart handles and prohibit reusable bags to keep staff and members safer.

 When members feel supported by their co-op, they are more likely to trust and engage in the organization now and in the future.
 Think about the kind of measures your co-op can take to engage while social distancing.

 Offer products and services online

-Moving more processes online allows your co-op to better serve members during the pandemic.
+Moving more processes online allows your co-op to better promote member engagement while social distancing.

 The Saskatoon Farmer’s Market, for example, developed a virtual market to connect member-producers to their customers.
 Conexus Credit Union is encouraging members to use their online banking platforms and is using Skype to help facilitate meetings with financial advisors.

 Explore your operations for online opportunities.
 In the short term, this will ensure the co-op helps keep people safe while continuing member service and creating some revenue.

 Long term, these online adjustments may include more permanent online solutions and become a part of core operations going forward.
 So, while it these are terribly challenging times, some co-ops might find this as an opportunity to improve.

 Better engaging your membership may mean using technology not used before.
 That’s okay!
 Now is a great time to brush up on social media skills or get the co-op’s website and online services up to date.
 Take this opportunity to stay connected while keeping your distance.

 Staying in touch with members is crucial for engagement – especially now – because you need to know what supports members need.
 You also need to communicate how they can access their co-op.
 So, build loyalty while keeping everyone safe.
 Introduce online platforms now or lean on the ones you have and improve them.